Prag8855/aab/content/guides/german-health-insurance.md

 - **Faster doctor appointments**
     You can get an appointment in days instead of weeks.
 Try it yourself: go on [Doctolib](https://www.doctolib.de/), and look for the earliest doctor appointment.
 Try again with private health insurance.
 It's really hard to find a psychiatrist, a gynaecologist or a paediatrician with public health insurance.
 It's much easier with private health insurance.
 - **You choose your coverage**
-    Your insurance can cover dental care, travel insurance, special medication and special treatments.
+    Your insurance can cover dental care, travel health insurance, special medication and special treatments.
 You can pay more every month for the best coverage.
 If you choose lower coverage and a high [deductible](/glossary/Selbstbeteiligung), you pay less every month.[^17]
 - **You pay less when you don't use it**
     Many private health insurers have a no-claims bonus.
 If you don't use your health insurance, you get money back every year.
 If you never get sick, you can save a lot of money.
 In 2024, I got a €640 refund.